 2) Gather Information about Your Goal

 Simply put … without enough information your decision-making process is reduced to guesswork.
 This is not a recipe for success.
-So once you’ve chosen a goal, gather all the information you can find about the subject.

 Sometimes you won’t find much information regarding your goal.
 The reasons may be that no one else has ever thought of it, or that people determined it either wasn’t possible to accomplish or just not worthy of an attempt.
 This may also be a result of having too specific of a goal.

 Other times you may find that there’s far too much available information.
 This might be the result of your goal being extremely popular or not challenging enough.
 Neither of these mean that your goal is unworthy of your attempt for we all have our own unique sets of skills and limitations, after all.

 You may want to be more specific about your goal, however, or even add some type of twist to it to make it your own.